Search for cities, countries, lakes and rivers

 Water Temperature Chart in San Antonio Over the Last 30 Days

 Today the water temperature in San Antonio is higher than the same day in previous years.
-The water temperature range here in March is from 37°F to 75°F. The water temperature is trending upward, and it has increased both over the past 30 days and the past week.
+The water temperature range here in June is from 57°F to 79°F. The water temperature has decreased over the past 7 days but has increased over the past month.

 The forecasted water temperature values for San Antonio are presented in the table below.